 This beautiful park area is bordered by Laurel Avenue to the north, Pascagoula Street to the east, Cypress Avenue (eastern end of Frederic Street) to the south, and all the way to the Pascagoula River.
 Named after the Round Island Lighthouse, which was relocated to the southeast section of the park, Lighthouse Park is located at 815 Cypress Avenue (formerly 3621 Frederic Street.)
 It celebrates the natural beauty of the area, with this historical landmark, one of the oldest oak trees in Mississippi, a jogging/walking trail, covered entertainment area with seating (under the overpass) and one of the region's most renowned municipal boat launch, with two ramps.

 This Park serves as the trailhead of the Historic Pascagoula Bike Trail, Pascagoula River Jackson County Blueway, and the Pascagoula Historic Pathway.
 It also features a pavilion with a fish cleaning station, including a playground; outdoor classroom and stage; and the Pascagoula River Environmental Trail.
-COMING IN 2019: A historical marker is slated to be placed in the park, commemorating the reported abduction of two local fisherman by a UFO.
+Visit the historical marker placed in the park, commemorating the reported abduction of two local fishermen by a UFO in 1973.

 PAT WILSON JOGGING PARK